alephdata/aleph/docs/installation.md

     leave this open to have access to the development logs.
  2. `make upgrade` to run the latest database migrations and create/update any indexes.
+ 3. `make web` to run the web-based API server.
- 3. Open `http://lvh.me:13376/` in your browser and proceed with the login.
+ 4. Open `http://localhost:5000/` in your browser to visit the API server.

 Your repository is mounted inside the docker container under the name `aleph_app`.
 You can access these services anytime by running `make shell`.

 ### Building from a clean state